Updated

 • Full Workspace integration — AI features inside Gmail, Docs, Sheets, and Slides

-At $249.99/month, Ultra is clearly positioned for professionals and power users — it’s over 12x the cost of Pro.
-Google occasionally runs promotions (such as 50% off for the first three months), which can soften the initial cost.
-Unless you need the massive storage, heavy video generation, or browser automation capabilities, Pro is the far better value for most people.
+At $99.99–$200/month, Ultra is clearly positioned for professionals and power users.
+Unless you need the massive storage, heavy video generation, or browser automation, Pro is the far better value for most people.

 For organizations, Google offers Workspace-integrated plans with admin controls, compliance features, and managed deployment.
-The Business plan is comparable to ChatGPT Team, while Enterprise adds advanced security and customization.
+The Business plan is comparable to ChatGPT Business, while Enterprise adds advanced security and customization.
+Pricing varies by edition — check Google Workspace pricing for current rates.

 Key Features: What Gemini Does Best